-Course Description:
+Course Description

-This full year course presents an in-depth survey of the human brain and nervous system.
-Students will gain a broad understanding of major concepts in Neuroscience and Biopsychology, learn quantitative, analytical, and laboratory skills, and develop the ability to communicate scientific findings clearly.
-Principles learned will include anatomy & physiology, brain mapping, neurotransmitter/hormones & drugs, disease & disorders, vision, motor system, sensory system, learning and memory, sleep, emotions, homeostasis, rhythms & drives, and altered states of consciousness.
-The CP-A Neuroscience course teaches and reinforces skills and dispositions aligned with the Portrait of the Crusader, including thinking critically about information presented and solving problems through innovation.
-Laboratory investigations and in-class activities promote fostering relationships, collaboration, team work, and respect for other student's ideas
+This full year course offers an accelerated and in-depth survey of the human brain and nervous system.
+Students gain a broad understanding of major concepts in Neuroscience and Biopsychology, and they develop quantitative, analytical, and laboratory skills as well as the ability to communicate scientific findings clearly.
+Principles learned include anatomy & physiology, brain mapping, neurotransmitter/ hormones & drugs, disease & disorders, vision, motor system, sensory system, learning and memory, sleep, emotions, homeostasis, rhythms & drives, and altered states of consciousness.
+The Honors Neuroscience course teaches and reinforces skills and dispositions aligned with the Portrait of the Crusader, including thinking critically about information presented and solving problems through innovation.
+Laboratory investigations and in-class activities promote fostering relationships, collaboration, team work, and respect for other students' ideas

-Course Essential Questions
+Essential Questions

 - How are cellular and gross anatomy related to body function in the nervous system? - What are the brain/ body connections needed to maintain homeostasis in the human body? - How do neurons communicate?
-How do neurotransmitters contrast with organization and function? - How does the nervous system function in achieving homeostasis? - How are organisms structured to ensure efficiency and survival? - How has technology helped to increase our knowledge of neuroscience?
+Contrast neurotransmitters with organization and function. - How does the nervous system function in achieving homeostasis? - How are organisms structured to ensure efficiency and survival? - How has technology helped to increase our knowledge of neuroscience?